AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Issues:**
 1. **CROSS APPLY with CROSS JOIN** - O(N²) complexity - EXTREMELY SLOW at scale
-   - Should use spatial index with STWithin() predicate
+   - MUST use spatial index with STWithin() predicate
 2. **NO CLUSTER ASSIGNMENT:** Only returns cluster centers, not which atoms belong to which cluster
 3. **NOT TRUE DBSCAN:** Missing border points, noise classification
-4. **HARDCODED PLANAR GEOMETRY:** Should support both GEOMETRY and VECTOR distance
+4. **HARDCODED PLANAR GEOMETRY:** MUST support both GEOMETRY and VECTOR distance
 5. **NO CONCEPT LABELING:** Doesn't assign semantic labels to discovered concepts
 6. **PERFORMANCE:** No index hints, relies on optimizer